nfsi-canada/OBSW2025/README.md

 #### OrientPy

 `OrientPy` is a toolbox to help determine seismometer orientation (i.e., azimuth of horizontal components) using automated or manual processing of earthquake data.
 These methods are particularly useful for broadband ocean-bottom seismograph (OBS) stations, but are also applicable to broadband land stations or shorter period instruments (depending on the method selected).
-The code uses the `StDb` package for querying and building a station database and can be used through command-line scripts.

 - Git repository: https://github.com/nfsi-canada/OrientPy